drexlerd/Loki/README.md

 cmake --install build --prefix=<path/to/installation-directory>
 ```

-We also provide a CMake Superbuild project [here](https://github.com/drexlerd/Loki/tree/main/tests/integration/dependencies) that takes care of downloading, building, and installing Loki together and its dependencies.
-You can simply copy it to your project and run it similarly to the Superbuild project from above.
+## Integration instructions

-## Best Practices for Integration into Planning Systems
+We provide a CMake Superbuild project [here](https://github.com/drexlerd/Loki/tree/main/tests/integration/dependencies) that takes care of downloading, building, and installing Loki together and its dependencies.
+You can simply copy it to your project or integrate it in your own Superbuild and run it similarly to the Superbuild project from above.

-Soon :)
+TODO

 ## Running the Examples